HelenDeunerFerreira/leetCodeExercises/README.md

 A customer's wealth is the amount of money they have in all their bank accounts.
 The richest customer is the customer that has the maximum wealth.

 The solution is at richest-costumer-wealth.py

+## 1342.
+Number of Steps to Reduce a Number to Zero

+Given an integer num, return the number of steps to reduce it to zero.
+In one step, if the current number is even, you have to divide it by 2, otherwise, you have to subtract 1 from it.

+The solution is at number-steps-number-zero.py

+## 13. Roman to Integer (NOT COMPLETE YET)

+Given a roman numeral, convert it to an integer.

+The solution is at roman-to-integer.py